aslansky/css-sprite/readme.md

     -s, --style            file to write css to, if omitted no css is written -w, --watch            continuously create sprite
-    --background           background color of the sprite in hex  [#FFFFFF] --margin               margin in px between tiles  [4] --interpolation        Interpolation algorithm used when scaling retina images (nearest-neighbor|moving-average|linear|grid|cubic|lanczos)
+    --background           background color of the sprite in hex  [#FFFFFF] --cachebuster          appends a "cache buster" to the background image in the form "?<...>" (random)  [false] --margin               margin in px between tiles  [4] --interpolation        Interpolation algorithm used when scaling retina images (nearest-neighbor|moving-average|linear|grid|cubic|lanczos)
     --opacity              background opacity of the sprite. defaults to 0 when png or 100 when jpg  [0]